 Daily inspections will be performed in active work areas to ensure proper performance of run-on and run-off controls.
-A minimum of weekly and as-needed inspections will be made of inactive, nonvegetated, disturbed areas to ensure that the berms and sediment fences are functioning properly.
-Inspections will be made within 24-hours after any storm event greater than 1⁄2 inch of rain per 24-hour period and on a daily basis during extensive periods of rainfall.
+A minimum of weekly and as-needed inspections will be made of inactive, non-vegetated, disturbed areas to ensure that the berms and sediment fences are functioning properly.
+Inspections will be made within 24-hours after any storm event greater than one-half inch of rain per a 24-hour period and on a daily basis during extensive periods of rainfall.
 The following inspection and maintenance practices will be used to maintain E&S controls: